-And Voluntary Exclusion

-Cont ractor Covered Transactions
+Contr actor Covered Transactions

-(1) The prospective contractor of the Recipient,, certifies, by submission of this document, that neither it nor its principals is presently debarred, suspended proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal department or agency.
+(1) submission of this document, the Recipient,, certifies, by that neither it nor its principals is presently debarred, suspended, ared ineligible, or voluntarily excluded from participation in this partment or agency.

 (2) Where the Recipient's contractor is unable to certify to the above statement, the prospective contractor shall attach an explanation to this form.

-CON TRACTOR:
+CONT TRACTOR:

 By: Sig nature Recipient's Name

 Name and Title Division Contract Number

 Street Address

 City, S State, Zip

-Date -